public-assembly/public-assembly-docs/docs/guides/neosound-quick-start.md

 ![listing]()

 The contract method getListings() binds Listings together into a composable array that can be added to and subtracted from.
-This method also makes the curation contract gas-efficient because after the listings are put together, no data is stored on-chain.
+This method also makes the curation contract gas-efficient because after the listings are assembled, no data is stored on-chain.

 ![Arena image]()